 This is your capture codec, (also called the “camera native codec” or “acquisition codec”).

-Of course, you also have to consider a lot of other, practical factors in this decision, otherwise we would all be shooting 8K raw, right?
+Of course, you also have to consider a lot of other, practical factors in this decision.
+Otherwise we would always be shooting 8K raw, right?

 Tip: Better Codecs with External Recorders

-One way that people (myself included) have found to capture higher-quality codecs on cheaper cameras is to use an external recorder.
+One way to capture higher-quality codecs on cheaper cameras is to use an external recorder.

 The second factor to consider is storage space.
 High-quality codecs tend to be higher bit-rate, which means that the files are larger.
-You need to be prepared to store and back up all of those files as you’re shooting, and you may also have to upgrade your memory cards in order to be able to record the high-bitrate data.
-If you’re shooting solo, then you may end up choosing a lower-quality codec because it allows you to change memory cards less often and focus on the story instead.
+You need to be prepared to store and back up all of those files as you’re shooting.
+And you may also have to upgrade your memory cards in order to be able to record the high-bitrate data.
+If you’re shooting solo, then you may end up choosing a lower-quality codec because it allows you to change memory cards less often.

-The last factor to consider is your editing machine, because most capture codecs are not well suited to editing without a high-performance computer.
-H.264 and some raw files require a powerful CPU/GPU to edit smoothly, and very-high-bitrate codecs may require high-speed hard drives or data servers.
-Unless you happen to be shooting an edit-friendly codec, you may have to transcode your files to another codec before editing, which can take time.
-For most people, transcoding the footage isn’t a huge issue because it can be done overnight or on a spare computer.
+The last factor to consider is your editing machine.
+Most capture codecs are not well suited to editing without a high-performance computer.
+H.264 and some raw files require a powerful CPU/GPU to edit smoothly.
+And very-high-bitrate codecs may require high-speed hard drives or data servers.
+Unless you’re shooting an edit-friendly codec, you may have to transcode your files to another codec before editing.
+And this can take time.
+For some, transcoding the footage isn’t a huge issue because it can be done overnight or on a spare computer.
 If you’re working on very tight turn-around times, however, you may choose a codec that will allow you to start editing immediately after a shoot, even if that means a higher cost or a sacrifice in image quality.
 I explain which codecs are best for editing in the next section.